dotnet/aspire/src/Components/Aspire.Azure.Storage.Blobs/README.md

                        .WithReference(blobs);
 ```

-The `AddBlobs` method adds a Azure Storage blob resource to the builder.
+The `AddBlobs` method adds an Azure Storage blob resource to the builder.
 Or `AddConnectionString` method can be used be used to read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:blobs` config key.
 The `WithReference` method passes that connection information into a connection string named `blobs` in the `MyService` project.
 In the _Program.cs_ file of `MyService`, the connection can be consumed using:

 ```csharp
 builder.AddAzureBlobClient("blobs");